thefriendlybeasts/mr_pig/mr_pig/DOCS.md

-Mr. Pig is a YAML-configurable [Grunt](http://gruntjs.com/) setup for [Statamic](http://statamic.com/), complete with deployments.
+Mr. Pig is a YAML-configurable [Grunt][grunt] setup for [Statamic][statamic], complete with deployments.
 It aims to simplify using Grunt in your Statamic projects to the point that you don't need to understand how Grunt works.

 *I do however recommend gaining a fuller understanding.*